North Carolina Council of State: History

 As a British colony, the Province of North Carolina was under the leadership of a royal governor.
 A Governor's Council was created to advise the governor, and it comprised residents of the colony appointed by the lords proprietors and eventually the British Crown.
 The body also served as the upper house of the colonial legislature when it was in session.
 One member served as president of the council, and could take charge of the colony if the governor or their deputy were unable to exercise their duties.
 The president, in their legislative capacity, also signed all laws passed by the legislature.
 Vacancies on the council were filled by the governor's interim appointment until the lords or the Crown made a new appointment.
 In practice, many councilors held other government offices and often competed with the governor and the lower house of the legislature for authority.
 As a body, the council held great influence over the content of executive decrees, the dispensation of patronage, and the awarding of land grants.

-North Carolina declared independence from the United Kingdom in 1776.
+North Carolina declared independence from Great Britain in 1776.
 Its first constitution, ratified in December, provided for a Council of State to "advise the Governor in the execution of his office".
 The council consisted of seven persons selected by both houses of the North Carolina General Assembly in a joint vote for a one-year term.
 The councilors were barred from holding legislative office.
 Vacancies on the council could only be filled by the General Assembly.
 In practice, the Council of State limited the governor's executive authority, as sometimes the governor was required to get their approval before taking a course of action.
 The council itself could not take action without the governor.
 The first council was elected by the constitutional convention in December 1776 and took office the following year, serving until they were replaced by the General Assembly's choices.